unyankee/unyankee.github.io/_posts/2018-12-11-OutterSpace.markdown

 {% endhighlight %}

 * The framework creates components, using the addComponent<>() function
-* Any component can be accesed by calling the getComponent<>() function
+* Any component can be accessed  by calling the getComponent<>() function
 * And lastly, any component can be cloned using the setComponent<>() function

-But if more flexible is needed, the buffer can be completely customized using a HighBuffer instance, to generate a custom mesh.
+But if more flexibility is needed, the buffer can be completely customized using a HighBuffer instance, to generate a custom mesh.
-Thats it, for example:
+That's it, for example:

 {% highlight ruby linenos %}
 // A custom buffer to keep tracking of the mesh information